Network Modeling of Asynchronous Change-Points in Multivariate Time Series: Introduction

+Another fully Bayesian approach, inspired by the univariate PPM \parencite[]{Barry1992}, is the method of \textcite{Quinlan2024}.
+Here, the vector of change probabilities at each time are generated by taking the logistic transform of random variables sampled from a multivariate Student's t-distribution.
+Thus, the correlation between the change-point probabilities at each fixed time can be controlled through the covariance matrix.
+A related problem was considered by \textcite{Bardwell2017} who proposed the Bayesian Abnormal Segments Detector (BARD) method.
+This method models the change-point locations with a Markov chain and attempts to identify segments where a subset of the series differ from some baseline behavior.
+Although, this approach differs from standard change-point methods in that it assumes the series will return to some baseline behavior.

-A Bayesian method that allows for both synchronous and asynchronous dependence in the change locations was proposed by \citet{Hallgren2024} who assumed that the series are connected via a known weighted undirected graph.
-Under this model, series which are connected on the graph are more likely to experience changes at similar, but not necessarily synchronised times.
-While this method allows for asynchronous dependence, it does not account for lead-lag relationships and requires us to supply a graph linking the series which, in general, may not be known.
+The multivariate approaches discussed so far rely on subsets of series changing simultaneously, making them unsuitable for the lead-lag dependencies considered here.
+A Bayesian method that allows for asynchronous changes was proposed by \textcite{Hallgren2024}, who assumed that the series are connected via a known undirected graph.
+Under this method, series which are connected on the graph are encouraged to experience changes at similar times.
+However, because the graph is undirected, this method cannot capture directed lead–lag relationships.
+It also requires a prespecified graph, which may not be known a priori.

-Our approach to modelling multivariate change-points is similar to \citet{Hallgren2024}.
-We too assume that the series are connected via a latent weighted graph.
-However, unlike the approach of \citet{Hallgren2024}, we do not assume the graph is known \emph{a priori} and we provide a hierarchical prior to enable learning on the graph parameters.
-Since we are interested in lead-lag relationships we use a directed graph to account for directed dependence.
+Our approach to modeling multivariate change-points is similar to that of \textcite{Hallgren2024}.
+We also assume that the series are connected via a latent weighted graph.
+However, unlike their approach, we do not assume that the graph is known a priori, and we provide a hierarchical prior to enable learning on the graph parameters.
+Since we are interested in lead-lag relationships, we use a directed graph to account for directed dependence between pairs of series.
+We show how posterior inference can be performed by adapting the efficient particle Gibbs sampler of \textcite{Whiteley2011} to the multivariate setting.

-The remainder of this article is organised as follows, Section \ref{sec:model} introduces the proposed model and discusses its properties.
-In Section \ref{sec:post} we describe a novel blocked particle Gibbs scheme to obtain posterior samples.
-In Section \ref{sec:illus} we demonstrate our methods through a comparative simulation study and two real data examples before concluding with a discussion in Section \ref{sec:disc}.
+The remainder of this article is organized as follows: Section \ref{sec:model} introduces the proposed model and discusses its properties.
+In Section \ref{sec:post}, we describe a novel blocked particle Gibbs scheme to obtain posterior samples.
+In Section \ref{sec:illus}, we demonstrate our method through a comparative simulation study and two real data examples before concluding with a discussion in Section \ref{sec:disc}.
+Proofs of results and background information on the particle Gibbs sampler are given in the Appendices.
+All code and data required to reproduce the plots, tables and analysis is available at \href{https://github.com/carsonmckee/NetCP}{\texttt{github.com/carsonmckee/NetCP}}.